Analysis | Theo Epstein broke curses in Boston and Chicago. As he leaves the Cubs, anything is possible.

 Even that far back, there seemed to be a larger mission in life for Epstein, but adding a curse-breaking championship on the north side of Chicago to go with the ones he earned in Boston was too tantalizing to resist.

-“It resonated with me so much, because it had so much meaning and relevance to what you do,” Epstein told The Washington Post in March 2016 of the decision to take the Cubs’ job.
+“It resonated with me so much because it had so much meaning and relevance to what you do,” Epstein told The Washington Post in March 2016 of the decision to take the Cubs’ job.
 “At that point, I kind of had Chicago in the back of my mind.
 Maybe someday, that would be so wonderful to do there, taking what I’ve learned [in Boston] and applying it to that situation.”

 That box was checked Nov.
 2, 2016, when the Cubs won Game 7 of the World Series in Cleveland.
 And while many viewed the Cubs’ youth and talent level as the ingredients for a dynasty, the catharsis of the fall of 2016 was too much to replicate, and the Cubs never again approached the dominance of that season.
 Hoyer, in the spring of 2019, gave voice to the human quandary, saying: “I do think everyone, if they’re honest, would admit it hasn’t felt quite the same since ’16.
 There were good moments but not the same edge.”

 Epstein, in a moment of self-reflection, acknowledged the possibility he isn’t as proficient at maintaining a champion as he is at building one.
 “I’m self-aware enough in this area to know that after a while I need a new challenge,” he said Tuesday.
-“And I think the Cubs, with everything we’re facing, … it was the right time.”
+“And I think the Cubs, with everything we’re facing … it was the right time.”

 Notably, Epstein stayed on with the Cubs this year just long enough to see through a painful series of layoffs within the team’s baseball operations and business staffs — a common fate in baseball this winter, amid losses in revenue in 2020 — rather than leaving that awful duty behind for Hoyer.